benbalter/benbalter.github.com/_posts/posts/2012-12-15-why-wordpress-next-version-should-just-give-it-a-rest-already.md

 ---
 title: "Why WordPress's next version should just give it a REST already"
-description: "To position itself in the context of next-generation CMSs, WordPress should conform to emerging internet conventions and expose all content via a RESTful API"
+excerpt: "To position itself in the context of next-generation CMSs, WordPress should conform to emerging internet conventions and expose all content via a RESTful API"
 author: Benjamin J. Balter
 layout: post
 published: true